 I admit this, that on certain occasions the disciples did take resolutions in common.
 In the case of the disputes about circumcision, which the apostle Paul could not settle, the brethren at Antioch agreed to refer to the decision of the apostles and elders at Jerusalem.
 If our brother, Mr. Rochat, likes to quote this as an instance of a decision on the part of the church, he is quite free to do so.
 For my part, I see the incapacity in which the church was to decide anything on the subject; they agreed to refer this question to a superior authority.
 Except the answer from the apostles and elders, with the church, to the question which had thus been proposed to them, all the other cases (excluding what was done before the coming down of the Holy Spirit), only relate to deacons and to pecuniary aid.
-Let brethren take resolutions in common when circumstances arise, I have nothing Jn-the world to say against it, provided their direction be from God; but this, I repeat, that I see nothing in the word that resembles the decision of a majority.
+Let brethren take resolutions in common when circumstances arise, I have nothing in the world to say against it, provided their direction be from God; but this, I repeat, that I see nothing in the word that resembles the decision of a majority.
 It is evident that, if the church is in a bad state, the majority will probably decide wrong, and nothing can prove that the Holy Spirit is with the majority.
 It is merely a human means of settling an affair.
 In matters of arrangement one may very well consult what suits the greater number; but, as regards moral things, the number is of no moment.

-Our brother (p.
-59) returns to the subject of gifts.
+Our brother (page 59) returns to the subject of gifts.
 He asks if the gifts connected with the charge of elder did not come directly from God.
-When it is a question of governing one&#8217;s household, and one&#8217;s own children (@1 Timothy 3: 4, 5), it is quite a different thing from gifts, in the scriptural sense of the expression.
+When it is a question of governing one's household, and one's own children (@1 Timothy 3: 4, 5), it is quite a different thing from gifts, in the scriptural sense of the expression.

 {268}

-Mr. Rochat (p.
-60) insists on the answer he gave in his first pamphlet to this remarkable fact, that every direction about elders is given to Titus and to Timothy, and never to the churches.
-He remarks that Paul says to Timothy (@1 Timothy 3: 15), &#8220;These things write I unto thee &#8230; that thou mayest know [not, &#8216;how *thou* oughtest to behave *thyself*,&#8217; but] how *one* ought to behave *oneself*.&#8221; I take a similar case.
+Mr. Rochat (page 60) insists on the answer he gave in his first pamphlet to this remarkable fact, that every direction about elders is given to Titus and to Timothy, and never to the churches.
+He remarks that Paul says to Timothy (@1 Timothy 3: 15), "These things write I unto thee ... that thou mayest know [not, 'how *thou* oughtest to behave *thyself*', but] how *one* ought to behave *oneself*".
+I take a similar case.
 My son is chosen councillor of state, and I write to him to explain how one ought to behave oneself in the affairs of the state.
-This shews, according to Mr. Rochat&#8217;s mode of reasoning, that every citizen may, at any time, exercise the functions of councillor of state, because I told my son how one ought to behave oneself.
+This shews, according to Mr. Rochat's mode of reasoning, that every citizen may, at any time, exercise the functions of councillor of state, because I told my son how one ought to behave oneself.
 I confess I do not see where the force of that argument lies.